Sam-Dragon/cloud/GCP.md

   - Limited to specific machine types
   - Cannot be used for maintainance
   - Allow restart always

+> Affinity
+- To make sure specific types or group of pods runs in the server, we provide affinity rules
+- It can be configured under 'Sole Tenancy' of VM configuration

 # Simplifying vm instance setup
 > Startup scripts